mtnhomeaircompressor/troubleshooting/README.md

 # troubleshooting
-rotary screw air compressor troubleshooting app
+Rotary Screw Air Compressor troubleshooting

 In memory of John David Henry Wilson

 A tribute to his legacy